 How Honeydew can help (Free BEPS Webinar)?

 If you’re looking to boost your ENERGY STAR score and get ahead of the BEPS, please fill out the form below, and we’ll put together a tailored solution for your building starting with a comprehensive energy audit.
 Once we receive more details about this program (ie, updated ENERGY STAR score standards for each property type, penalty amounts for noncompliance, etc.), we’ll update our BEPS page with the latest information.
-We also plan on hosting a free webinar ion March 3rd, 2021 at 11am that will help educate and inform building owners and managers about the specific requirements and possible solutions to make sure your building complies with the new regulations.
+We also plan on hosting a free webinar on June 3rd, 2021 at 11am that will help educate and inform building owners and managers about the specific requirements and possible solutions to make sure your building complies with the new regulations.
 In the meantime, fill out the form in this link to sign-up for the upcoming webinar and stay updated with any new information regarding the BEPS program.